Did you know that if you focus on your effort rather than paying attention to your results, you can get better results

 A typical example is someone who wants to improve their social skills so that they can make more friends and create relationships with attractive strangers.

-While they understand that it’s a step-by-step process, and while they might even decide that all they’re doing for now is, for example, learning how to start a conversation – a lot of them end up frustrated if it takes them longer to make friends or meet a partner than they had fantasized about.
+While they understand that it’s a step-by-step process, and while they might even decide that all they’re doing is, for example, to learn how to start a conversation – a lot of them end up frustrated if it takes them longer to make friends or meet a partner than they had fantasized about.
 They’re focused on results and not effort, and as a result, they get into trouble.

 “But TJ,” they complain.
 “I’ve talked to at least twenty strangers in the last week.
 And none of the conversations lasted for more than a minute!”